Purpose of policy

 - To let you know about ways in which to support our work as a theatre and with local young people

-- To sign up to our Artist Membership Scheme
+- To sign up to our Artist or Community Membership Schemes

 - To work with us as a volunteer

 - To join our local casting database

 - To sign up to our DIGs list

 Some specific examples of instances where we use contract as a legal bases for contacting you are: